Research studies are advancing the knowledge of thoracic aortic aneurysm and dissection

 Study website: https://med.uth.edu/internalmedicine/medical-genetics/john-ritter-research-program/

-Who may be eligible: Individuals who have had a thoracic aortic dissection, individuals with a thoracic aortic aneurysm who have another close family member with a thoracic aortic aneurysm or dissection.
+Who may be eligible: Individuals who have had a thoracic aortic dissection, individuals with a thoracic aortic aneurysm or who have another close family member with a thoracic aortic aneurysm or dissection.
 Individuals with dissection who are deceased may still be eligible if a DNA sample is available and the next of kin consents.

 Montalcino Aortic Consortium (MAC)